Welcome

 In Ukraine, people drive on the other side of the road, and it is unlikely that many Ukrainians will be familiar with UK signs, or restrictions like the Congestion Charge and Low Emission Zones.

-English to speakers of other languages (ESOL)
+English for speakers of other languages (ESOL)

 CHARIS ESOL – The classes are taught by qualified ESOL teachers, with volunteers to assist, giving students plenty of opportunities to practice speaking and listening, as well as reading and writing.
 More courses are being set up, in response to the demand.
 Please check the CHARIS website for further information regarding classes.